alph-a07/flutter-notes/README.md

 }
 ```

-**Note:** `Hot reload` affects only changed part of the app and reflects it to the running app, while `Hot restart` resets the running app's state along with changes made.
+**Note:** `Hot reload` affects only changed part of the app(inside build method only) and reflects it to the running app, while `Hot restart` resets the running app's state along with changes made.

 # Material Library